dpshorten/CoTETE.jl/docs/src/background.md

 our data (as is usually the case), once the discretisation has been performed we cannot reconstruct the original time series in full detail - we have lost information.
 There could be history dependencies in the original data which occurr over a time scale smaller than the bin size.
-The discrete-time estimator will be blind to these relationships.
+The discrete-time estimator will be blind to these relationships as the fine time detail was lost during discretisation.
 The implication of this is that the discrete-time estimator is not guaranteed to converge to the true value of the TE in the limit of infinite data (it is not consistent).